Employer of Record (EOR) in India

 How does an Employer of Record ensure compliance with local labor laws in India?

-An Employer of Record (EOR) in India stays up-to-date with the complex and ever-changing local labor laws and regulations.
+An Employer of Record (EOR) in India stays up to date with the complex and ever-changing local labor laws and regulations.
 They handle all legal aspects of employment, including contracts, payroll, taxes, and benefits, ensuring full compliance with Indian labor laws on behalf of the client company.

 What are some key Indian labor laws that an EOR helps navigate?

 Some important Indian labor laws an EOR assists with include the Minimum Wages Act, Payment of Wages Act, Employees' Provident Funds and Miscellaneous Provisions Act, Employees' State Insurance Act, Maternity Benefit Act, and various state-specific Shops and Establishments Acts governing work hours, leave, and employee welfare.
+Our legal experts continuously monitor these laws to ensure our clients maintain compliance across all aspects of employment.

 How does an EOR act as the legal employer for a company's workforce in India?